Tlf/tlf/doc/README_QTC.txt

 exception: if you in a QSO line, till you don't confirm the line, TAB doesn't takes away, it takes to the time field, if you are in the exchange field, and Shift+TAB does it in reverse mode.
 With UP and DOWN cursor keys you can go to up or down.

+In RECV mode with SPACE, you can navigate between the fields in one line, for faster move, so that mean the SPACE and TAB are equals this mode, in QTC line.

 Navigation in a field